-Touche, Doocy.
-But Trump told "Fox and Friends" that still thinks the department, run by Attorney General Jeff Sessions, is infiltrated by people who shouldn’t be there.
+Touché, Doocy.
+But Trump told "Fox and Friends" he still thinks the department, run by Attorney General Jeff Sessions, is infiltrated by people who shouldn’t be there.
 He’s taken a policy of not engaging with them at all until the Russia investigation — which Trump likes to call the “witch hunt” — concludes.

 “Mike Pompeo did go there, he wasn’t supposed to meet with Kim Jong-Un, but he did,” Trump said.
 “They arranged, actually, while he was there, to say hello.”

 During the impromptu hangout, Pompeo and Kim likely discussed the Hermit Kingdom leader’s upcoming sit-down with Trump in June to discuss nuclear disarmament.